julianakcm1/SPA-Universe/README.md

 ## :computer: Projeto

-Para o desafio, foram usados novos conceitos, como:
-- Conceitos de SPA;
-- Mapeamento de rotas;
+The application consists of a SPA with the Universe theme.

+Concepts were used, such as:
+- SPA concepts;
+- Route mapping;
-- Assíncrono e promises;
+- Asynchronous and promises;
-- Orientação a objetos;
+- Object orientation;
 - Classes;
-- Criação de um servidor local simples com NodeJs;
-- Entre outros
+- Creation of a simple local server with NodeJs.

 </div>